 As with finding a job, meeting your life partner is about strategy.
 You can’t find a data analyst job if you don’t know where these roles are advertised.
 You won’t pass an interview if you don’t know which questions are going to be asked, and how you can practice and prepare to answer them in a way that makes the hiring manager want to hire you.

-Similarly, meeting suitable matches is a question of understanding where to find like-minded profiles, and how to create and develop emotional connection with them.
+Meeting suitable matches is a question of knowing where to find like-minded profiles, and how to create and develop emotional connection with them.
 I share more detailed information on this in my email newsletters.
-You can also book a free, confidential call with me to create a customised plan for you to meet someone this year.